$1.2B in Ether withdrawn from centralized exchanges in record daily outflow By Cointelegraph - Up News Info

-More than $1 billion worth of Ether has been removed from centralized exchanges in 24 hours, leading to speculation about imminent price gains for as supply shrinks on many trading venues.
+More than $1 billion worth of Ether (ETH) has been removed from centralized exchanges in the past 24 hours, leading to speculation about imminent price gains for Ether as supply shrinks on many trading venues.

-According to data shared by crypto analytics provider IntoTheBlock, $1.2 billion worth ETH was withdrawn from centralized exchanges on Sept.
-16 to mark a new record in short-term outflows from exchanges.
+According to data shared by crypto analytics provider IntoTheBlock, $1.2 billion worth of ETH was withdrawn from centralized exchanges on Thursday to mark a new record in short-term outflows from exchanges.

 Continue Reading on Coin Telegraph